MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-personalize-visuals.md

 Currently the feature has a few limitations to be aware of.

 - **Personalize this visual** can be turned off for an entire report or for a particular visual.
-If you don't have an option to personalize a visual, check with your Power BI admin or the report owner.
+If you don't have permissions to personalize a visual, check with your Power BI admin or the report owner.
 To display contact information for the report owner, select the name of the report from the Power BI menu bar.
 - User explorations don't automatically persist.
 You need to save your view as a personal bookmark to capture your changes.
-- This feature is supported in the Power BI mobile apps for iOS and Android tablets and in the Power BI Windows app; it isn't supported in the Power BI mobile apps for phones.
+- This feature is supported in the Power BI mobile apps for iOS and Android tablets and in the Power BI Windows app.
+It isn't supported in the Power BI mobile apps for phones.
 However, any change to a visual you save in a personal bookmark while in the Power BI service is respected in all the Power BI mobile apps.

 ## Related content